SAP-samples/teched2022-DA160/README.md

 	* Exercise 13: Revenue by Geography (requires Exercise 08 to be completed)
 	* Exercise 14: Best Salesperson (requires Exercise 11 to be completed)

----- OLD ----

-Get an overview of the workshop steps in the [ANA369-Overview](exercises/ANA369_Overview.pdf) document.

-To start the exercises follow the workshop step-by-step guide [ANA369-Exercise](exercises/ANA369_Excercise.pdf).

 Have fun :smiley: